dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

    Next Step
    {: .label .label-blue }

-- After preparing the abovementioned prerequisites, proceed to check out the steps to install Cloudera Manager in the subsequent [subtopic]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}).
+- After preparing the abovementioned prerequisites, proceed to check out the steps to install Cloudera Manager in the subsequent [topic]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}).